September 29, 2022 6 min read

 While it’s true you don’t need a ton of magnification to make a whitetail hunt work, other things—like strong performance in low light—make a Midwest hunt a heck of a lot easier.

-Even if you plan on sitting in a tower blind overlooking harvested fields on flat ground, you don’t need a massive amount of magnification to take a monster whitetail.
-What you will need, though, is an optic that offers excellent low-light performance, so you can hunt the thick forests, and first and last light, when deer—especially pressured bucks—like to move around the most.
+Even if you plan on sitting in a tower blind overlooking food plots or crop fields on flat ground, you don’t need a massive amount of magnification to take a monster whitetail.
+What you will need, though, is an optic that offers excellent low-light performance, so you can hunt the thick forests, and first and last light, when deer—especially pressured bucks—like to move.
 (Want to learn more about what makes for great low-light performance?
 Checkout this blog.)

 The Crossfire® II 3-9x40 gives hunters the ideal combination of performance and price, offering long eye relief to keep you on target and fully multi-coated lenses to make sure you get every last bit of light to your eye.
 You can grab it with the optional V-Brite reticle, too, if you want to make sure you have a point of aim in low light.